CloudBytes-Academy/CloudBytes.dev/app/content/articles/0030-pelican-minify-html-css-js.md

     signals.finalized.connect(main)
 ```

-Add it to the plugins list in `pelicanconf.py` and you're good to go with a website that is almost 20-30% faster
+Add it to the plugins list in `pelicanconf.py` and you're good to go with a website that is almost 20-30% faster.